What might a Coop Uber look like? (or should we be thinking bigger)?

 So, maybe trust is a design challenge as much as a service issue: rather than create a service with a 'guaranteed leve' of security, you could create a service with varying levels that the user is made well aware of.
 Then, instead of than having apps and coops for different forms of car sharing, you could design and build an architecture – a set of protocols and systems – for car journeys, and build the coop app on top.

-It's the jumping the shark idea: and it may be easiest to explain the idea by looking at the web, which illustrates well how much a decentralised, open system with lots of competition at every level can achieve.
+It's the far-out idea: and it may be easiest to explain the idea by looking at the web, which illustrates well how much a decentralised, open system with lots of competition at every level can achieve.

 A protocol for journeys, rather than pages, could achieve something similar.

 Any driver with a car that wants to offer lifts could be identified with a unique URL: mydonutrickshaw.car or 123.456.789.101112.
-Maybe they paid for a security certificate to verify their identity and driving/taxi license, so they are a ‘secure’ https-like URL, or maybe they didn’t.
+Maybe they paid for a security certificate to verify their identity and driving/taxi license, so they are a ‘secure’ https-like URL, or maybe they didn’t but they're a friend of a friend.

 Someone wanting a lift fires up an app with their phone.
 It’s already got their preferences stored - they’ll take any lift from Facebook friends, people in their address book, or who work in their company - as well as drivers from Addison Lee, Uber, Lyft, the new Tesla.Coop or any trusted ('https') drivers with a minimum 6 months experience.
 On telling the app the journey they want to make, they see that there’s an expensive executive car available within five minutes, and a dozen cheaper options in up to 30 minutes, one of whom they’ve travelled with before and liked.
 If they wait another two hours, there’s a neighbour who will be in the area and will be driving back directly.
 All this information is pulled from across the system, and all is designed to prevent any single player dominating or monopolising the market through a technical or data monopoly advantage.